 The corridor along the Aire/Navigation is very promising in terms of returning land back to natural environment.

-Leaving the country park along Bullough Lane and First Avenue, you will cross Leeds Road and continue on Stylebank Lane to the first crossroads, where a footpath leaves almost opposite, on the corner of Stylebank Lane and Haigh Road.
+Leaving the country park along Bullough Lane and First Avenue, you will first cross Leeds Road, there are pedestrian crossings to the left of this junction as you approach it.
+The junction can be busy, so the crossings are welcome.
+Next, continue on Stylebank Lane, crossing before you get the next crossroad, where a footpath leaves almost opposite, on the corner of Stylebank Lane and Haigh Road.

-Turn right at the end of The Paddock, and then left onto the track that runs behind 32 Wood Lane.
+Turn right at the end of The Paddock crossing Wood Lane and then turn left onto the track that runs behind 32 Wood Lane.
 This track joins a footpath going through Rothwell Pastures, which in turn joins the disused railway line again.

-There are quite a few footpaths around this area, so it may be hard to keep track of where you are.
-It appears the correct path is one of the few gravel footpaths, so you should be ok sticking to that as it bears to the right.
+There are quite a few footpaths around this area, but the main footpath is finished with compacted gravel, so it is pretty clear where to go.
 Essentially, you want to be leaving the pastures by the westerly exit, following the disused railway.

 Cross the road early here as traffic travels quite fast and the further you walk up the road, the more unsighted you are to traffic coming down the hill.

 The footpath then takes a right turn off Thorpe Lower Lane, where you are best to follow the bridalway initially.
-There is a footpath that runs along the field boundary, but it is harder to follow.
+There is a footpath that runs along the field boundary, but it is harder to follow due to foliage.

-There is a fairly well hidden footpath into the field just before you reach the first hedge, take this and follow the south of the hedgeline through two fields to a large gate/access route through the hedge.
+There is a footpath into the field just before you reach the first hedge which isn't always clear, depending on the vegetation at the boundary of the field, take this and follow the south of the hedgeline through two fields to a large gate/access route through the hedge.
 The one by the particularly stinky manure dump.

-As you turn right through this gate, the footpath carries on dead ahead along an unfenced boundary between the two fields.
-When you get to the other side of the field, as the corner starts to drop away, a footpath drops down over a bridge crossing the Throstle Carr Beck.
+As you turn right, the footpath carries on dead ahead along an unfenced boundary between the two fields.
+When you get to the other side of the field, as the corner starts to drop away, a footpath drops down on the left over a bridge crossing the Throstle Carr Beck.
 After the bridge, take a left at the footpath junction and follow to the south of the Middleton Nature Reserve.

-Take the third right turn to join the housing estate on the other side of the ponds and follow up Woodside View to the junction of New Forest Way, where you will turn left and then right at the roundabout.
+The third of these paths is particularly obvious as the footpath naturally curves around to it (with an option to turn left and stay on the south of the ponds).
+Follow this path to the path along the north of the ponds and exit through the triangular barrier/gate straight ahead to join the housing estate.
+Follow up Woodside View to the junction of New Forest Way, where you will turn left and then right at the roundabout.
 Shortly after the roundabout, a footpath leaves to the left follow this and then take the first footpath on the right.